OpenGlobalMind/old-rel8-wiki/Tools for Thinking Camp.md

 # Think Camp

- [Betaworks](https://www.betaworks.com/) is producing a small chain of events, starting with a virtual session on July 26, and leading to a longer Think Camp accelerator program that they will host this fall in NYC. [[Jerry Michalski|Jerry]] is helping them.
+ [Betaworks](https://www.betaworks.com/) is producing a small chain of events, starting with a session on August 16, and leading to a longer Think Camp accelerator program that they will host this fall in NYC. [[Jerry Michalski|Jerry]] is helping them.

 The goal of the Camp is to invest in this "Tools for Thinking" space, in several senses of the word "invest."